-- A beneficial owner is normally an individual, or individuals, who ultimately own or control the client, or on whose behalf a service is being provided.
+A beneficial owner is normally an individual, or individuals, who ultimately own or control the client, or on whose behalf a service is being provided.
 For a client who is an individual, not acting in an official capacity on behalf of a legal person or trust, the client him/herself is normally the beneficial owner.
-There is no requirement to make proactive searches for beneficial owners in such a case, but practices should make appropriate enquiries where there are indications that the client is not acting on his/her own behalf. - Where an individual is identified as a beneficial owner, practices should endeavour to obtain identification information of the kind set out in Part I of Appendix C. - Generally, however, the verification requirements are different for a client and a beneficial owner.
-The obligation to verify the identity of a beneficial owner is to take reasonable measures, based on an assessment of the ML/TF risks, so that the practice is satisfied that it knows who the beneficial owner is. - Practices should identify all beneficial owners of a client.
+There is no requirement to make proactive searches for beneficial owners in such a case, but practices should make appropriate enquiries where there are indications that the client is not acting on his/her own behalf.

+- Where an individual is identified as a beneficial owner, practices should endeavour to obtain identification information of the kind set out in Part I of Appendix C. - Generally, however, the verification requirements are different for a client and a beneficial owner.
+The obligation to verify the identity of a beneficial owner is to take reasonable measures, based on an assessment of the ML/TF risks, so that the practice is satisfied that it knows who the beneficial owner is. - Practices must take reasonable measures to identify beneficial owners of a client, as required by section 2(1)(b) of Schedule 2 of AMLO.
 A beneficial owner in relation to a corporation is an individual who owns or controls, directly or indirectly, more than 25% of the issued share capital or voting rights, or who exercises ultimate control over the management, of the corporation.
 If the corporation is acting on behalf of another person, reference to "beneficial owner" means that other person.
-There are equivalent definitions for the beneficial owner of a partnership or trust (see Appendix E).
+There is an equivalent definition for the beneficial owner of a partnership and also a definition of the beneficial owner of a trust (see Appendix E).